What are Carer Support Hubs?

 We will update you as things change.
 Please contact us for support or advice related to your caring role.

 Thursday 17th September 2020, 10.30am - 11.30am: Harpenden area Carers Support Hub Online via Zoom so carers can catch up over a drink and snack if they want to.

 Friday 18th September 2020, 11am - 12pm noon: Ware and Hertford area Carers Support Hub Online via Zoom so carers can have a catch up over a cuppa if they want to.

 Monday 21st September 2020, 10.30am - 11.30am: Chorleywood and Rickmansworth Carers Support Hub Online via Zoom so carers can have a catch up.

 Tuesday 29th September 2020, 10.30am - 11.30am: Buntingford area Carers Support Hub Online via Zoom so carers can have a catch up over a cuppa if they want to.

 How can you get involved?

-There are lots of training opportunities for carers to take on a variety of voluntary roles at their local hub.
-We are particularly looking for volunteers to run our Hub groups in Letchworth, Royston and Watford.
+There are lots of training opportunities for carers to take on a variety of voluntary roles with their local hub.
+We are particularly looking for volunteers to run our Berkhamsted, Letchworth and Potters Bar Hub groups.